SiEPIC/SiEPIC_EBeam_PDK/README.md

  - Copy the files from the klayout_dot_config folder (from the zip file) into your KLayout configuration folder:
   - On Linux and OSX, this is $HOME/.klayout
   - On windows systems, the KLayout configuration folder can be found under C:\Users\YOURUSERNAME\AppData\Roaming\KLayout (64bit)\
-  - Alternatively, you can import all the files one by one using the KLayout IDE.
-How to use the <a href = http://www.klayout.de/doc/about/macro_editor.html>KLayout Python IDE for writing/debugging PCells/scripts/macros</a>.

  - Start KLayout
  - You should: